-This plan has been approved by the College and is recognised by the University.
+- 1.2 This plan has been approved by the College and is recognised by the University.
 We have assessed a range of risks to the continuation of your studies, including measures we will take to reduce, manage or respond to those risks.
-The main areas of risk and related measures are shown in section 3.
+The main areas of risk and related measures are shown in sections 3-9.
 The measures contained in this plan are in addition to your statutory rights.

-This plan is accessible by our staff via the staff documentation page of the VLE.
+- 1.5 This plan is accessible by our staff via the College’s intranet.
 It is also incorporated, where needed, in staff training and academic course reviews.
-It is reviewed annually by the College’s Senior Management Team in consultation with the Student Representative Association.
+It is reviewed annually by the College’s Academic Board in consultation with the Student Representative Association.

-If you wish to provide feedback regarding our management or implementation of this plan please follow the Complaints Procedure located in the relevant Handbook and Information page on the VLE.
+- 1.6 If you wish to provide feedback regarding our management or implementation of this plan, please follow the Complaints Procedure located in your Programme Handbook on the VLE.

 - 2.1 We will include student consultation and representation in making decisions in the operation of this plan.
-This will normally be through student representatives at Academic Board and Course Committees.
+This will normally be through student representatives at Academic Board and Programme Boards.

 - 2.2 Should any aspect of this plan need to be triggered, you will be contacted by a member of the Registry Department within two College working days of the date on which an applicable change was decided upon or notified to the College.